 These aids to grieving include the following:

-- An alternative would be conducting the funeral at the funeral home where fewer arrangements might be required.
+- An alternative would be conducting the funeral at a funeral home where fewer arrangements might be required.

-- Finally, a graveside committal service is important whether it is restricted to immediate family or open to friends who have attended the service.
+- Finally, a graveside committal service is important whether it is for immediate family only or open to friends who have attended the service.

 The significance of letting oneself move through the full sequence of the grieving process from viewing to touching the body, to a graveside good-bye is not always appreciated in our modern culture, which has insulated us from death and made us feel these grief patterns are no longer necessary.

 The fact that is a mistaken attitude has been clearly documented by contemporary medical, psychological and sociological research in the field of grieving and death.

 The church has long recognized that we cannot fully live in the present or in the future if we have not dealt with the powerful emotions generated by the loss of a loved one.

 The ceremonies and rituals surrounding death, when they accomplish their intention, help us discharge our emotions and lead us to a reaffirmation of life’s preciousness as a gift from God.